Did you know Tarragon is an artemisia?

 To this day, Orville Redenbacher is the number one selling popcorn in the world.
 Nebraska produces more popcorn than any other state in the country.

-Rachel Peden was a popular environmentalist, newspaper columnist, and author.
+Rachel Peden was a famous environmentalist, newspaper columnist, and author.

-Peden had a profound appreciation for the minutia in the natural world and she was very funny.
+Peden had a profound appreciation for the minutia in the natural world, and she was hilarious.